e-j-w/a2a4/README.md

 ## Description

 Fits A2, A4 angular distribution coefficients to experimental data using Minuit (ROOT).
-See the file `sample_data.txt` for example data (angles specified in degrees).
+See the file `sample_data.txt` for example data (angles specified in degrees), or run the program without any parameters to see all available options.

 ### Useful References:

+* W. D. Hamilton, The Electromagnetic Interaction in Nuclear Spectroscopy (1975)
 * Phys.
 Rev. C 45, 2161 (1992)
 * Phys.
 Rev. C 89, 024324 (2014)